livingxdead/chernarus2035missions/README.md

 # Installation
 - Copy the empty.Chernarus2035 to your servers mpmissions folder
-- update your ServerDZ.cfg to the following:
+- Update your ServerDZ.cfg to the following:
  ```
 class Missions
 {